Nueva Ecija: Tobacco monopoly

-Rebellion against Spain
+Philippine revolution

 One distinct feature of the 1896 revolution against Spain in Nueva Ecija was that it was led by the elite, ruling class instead of the masses.
 Leaders of the revolt in Nueva Ecija were municipal officials and prominent citizens, who refused to collaborate with the Spanish authorities when armed struggle broke out.
 Despite being in the ruling class and enjoying positions in the colonial government, these prominent Novo Ecijanos proved their patriotism and love for fellow Filipinos.

 In fact, one of the founding members of the reform movement La Liga Filipina was lawyer and Novo Ecijano Mamerto Natividad.
 By the time the Katipunan, the revolutionary movement against Spain, was formed, Novo Ecijanos were actively yet secretly joining it.
 Even local officials in Nueva Ecija secretly allied with the illustrados and farmers in forming the underground revolutionary society.

 Once the Spanish authorities learned of the Katipunan's existence, those perceived as sympathizers of the movement, and even those who were falsely accused of being members of it, were arrested.
 Mamerto Natividad was among those arrested for sedition, tortured and killed by guardia civil.
 He was one of the first Novo Ecijano martyrs for freedom.
 His death, however, would result in bigger problems for the Spanish authorities.

 Mamerto Natividad's two sons, Mamerto Jr. and Benito Natividad, later joined the Katipunan.
 The Spaniards burned their house and sugar mills in Jaen.
 Mamerto Jr. was later jailed for shooting a Spanish judge who had slapped his younger brother.
 As the Revolution gained ground, Mamerto Jr. was released and he was able to join the revolutionary army of General Emilio Aguinaldo in Cavite.
 By August 30, 1896, a state of war was declared by the Spanish colonial government in several Luzon provinces including Nueva Ecija, Bulacan, Pampanga, Tarlac, Batangas, Laguna, Cavite and Manila.

 Novo Ecijanos immediately proved themselves worthy of the fight for freedom.
 On September 2, 1896, Novo Ecijanos led by Gen. Mariano Llanera, capital municipal of Cabiao and Gen. Pantaleon Valmonte, capitan municipal of Gapan attacked San Isidro, the provincial capital.
 Their 3,000-strong army attacked San Isidro in distinct Novo Ecijano fashion: accompanied by music played by the Banda de Cabiao or Cabiao band.